 Do You Need to Use Nappy Liners

 As you can see there are a number of benefits to using nappy liners but that doesn’t mean that you need to use them.
-Some nappies come with a built in fleece stay dry layer to keep baby feeling dry so you would then be using them more to protect the nappies and prevent staining and for ease of getting rid of the poo than for their function in keeping baby dry.
+Some nappies come with a built-in fleece stay dry layer to keep the baby feeling dry so you would then be using them more to protect the nappies and prevent staining and for ease of getting rid of the poo than for their function in keeping the baby dry.

 You might also decide not to use a liner until the baby is weaned as until that point their poop can go in the machine, especially if you run a rinse cycle first, meaning you don’t need to worry about the ease with which you can flush it down the toilet.

 Some people also find that disposable liners, because they are so thin, can get bunched up in the nappy and therefore aren’t all that effective, and can even cause nappy leaks in some instances.
 Reusable nappy liners tend to stay in place better and not cause these issues so if you are having trouble you might want to try these before opting out of using liners altogether.